-Funders want to have confidence that their money will make a real difference so it’s important that you can demonstrate and articulate what changes will result from the program you’re requesting funding for.
+Funders want to have confidence their money will make a real difference so it’s important you can demonstrate and articulate what changes will result from the program you’re requesting funding for.

 What do I need to reach this goal?

 Answering this question is the starting place for developing your budget.
-Be sure to think about human resources and partners as well as hard goods that will be needed.
+Be sure to think about human resources and partners as well as hard goods necessary.

 Who else can support me in addressing this need?

 You need to think strategically about who you can partner with to address the wider issues of your initiative.
-Funding bodies like to see collaboration across agencies and that any funding they give will support a wider community effort aimed at addressing social issues.
+Funding bodies like to see collaboration across agencies and any funding they give supporting a wider community effort aimed at addressing social issues.
 Such partners might include community leaders, local businesses, and city and county agencies.

 Before you start writing your grant proposal, spend some time with your stakeholders answering the questions above.
 The time spent will pay off in a clearly defined and strong needs statement.

 If you’d like help defining your need or writing the needs statement for a grant proposal, the grant experts at Resource Associates are here to help.
 Consultations are always free so get in touch today!